 We are delighted to announce that the Modern Coins Curator at the British Museum, Tom Hockenhull, has agreed to be a keynote speaker at the RNSNZ Conference in Wellington in October 2020.
 He will be joined by Owen Linzmayer, publisher of The Banknote Book, from the USA, Christian Hawkesby, Assistant Governor, Economics, Financial Markets and Banking, at the Reserve Bank of New Zealand, and Dr Mark Stocker, returning to New Zealand from the UK to present research on British Decimalisation.

 There will be an opportunity for breakfasts on site for those staying elsewhere on the Saturday, Sunday and Monday mornings; lunches will be provided on site, and there will be a conference dinner on the Saturday evening.

-Confirmed speakers include Andrew Clifford (on UK provincial notes), Robert Tonner (NZ trading banknotes), Trevor Wilkin (banknotes), Hamish MacMaster (coinage of Persia through the ages), Mike Carter (NZ milk tokens), David Mee (mediaeval coins) and Andy Cook (on his research with the Royal Mint on UK coin designs).
+Confirmed speakers include Andrew Clifford (on UK provincial notes), Robert Tonner (NZ trading banknotes), Trevor Wilkin (banknotes), Hamish MacMaster (coinage of Persia through the ages), Mike Carter (NZ milk tokens), David Mee (mediaeval coins) and Andy Cook (on his research on the politics of British decimalisation).

 More details will be coming as plans advance but we suggest you reserve the dates in your diaries now and make sure that you will be in Wellington on 16-19 October 2020.
 Register your interest at secretary@RNSNZ.org.nz if you want further details.